 Cost of Living: 20% above the national average

-The most densely populated city in the USA, New York is often dubbed “the city that never sleeps” due to it being a hive of activity at all hours of the day.
+The most densely populated city in the USA, New York City is often dubbed “the city that never sleeps” due to it being a hive of activity at all hours of the day.
 The Big Apple is one of the most popular tourist destinations on the planet and its population is augmented by millions of tourists all year long.

 New York has been a global business hub for centuries and when many think of big business, they tend to think of the towering skyscrapers that characterise Manhattan’s iconic skyline.
 The city is the global leader of an impressive array of different industries, but there’s one industry which NYC is particularly famed for – financial services.